tmfrln/paraqus/doc/source/api.rst

    :members:
    :inherited-members:

-ODBReader
+OdbReader
 ---------
-The ODBReader class is only useable in the Abaqus Python interpreter.
+The OdbReader class is only useable in the Abaqus Python interpreter.

 .. autoclass:: paraqus.abaqus.OdbReader
    :members: